aylanonsense/lil-ribbons/README.md

-# lil-mouse-dodger
+# lil-ribbons
-A LÖVELY little game about dodging with yo' mouse.
+A LÖVELY little game about dodging sharp things.